-Instead of talking about me, I'd like to talk about this picture, which happens to be my favorite of the hundreds, maybe thousands, that I have.
+I'd like to take a minute to talk about this picture, which happens to be my favorite of the hundreds, maybe thousands, that I have.

 Let me start by saying right off the bat that this is not a perfect picture, and to me, that is kind of the point.

-I rode this horse way too deep into this line for anyone's good, and he responded by launching me vertically with G-force a rocket ship would envy.
+I rode this horse too deep into this line and he responded by launching me vertically with the G-force a rocket ship would envy.
 His knees are not tucked neatly under himself, and my hands are not making a nice soft line to the bit.
 But he jumped it without the slightest hesitation, because through persistence and training, I had developed in him the heart to do so.

-It's important to remember that our horses didn't pick this life like us.
-For some unknown and truly God-send of a reason, they entertain our crazy human antics of running in circles and jumping over things.
+It's also about developing heart in the horse.
+For some unknown miracle, they entertain our crazy human antics of running in circles and jumping over things.
 While some are born with a desire to please, developing true heart in a horse is a complex, long-term task requiring vast patience, deep understanding, and a strong respect for the horse and the sport we are in.
 It takes real time and real effort to dig into horse psychology and truly understand our equine partners - the hows, the whens, and the whys - but if we don't, we are missing out on the opportunity to make that necessary connection.

 Only then, when one embraces the less-than-perfect moments, respects the animal's needs before their own desires, and truly seeks to understand, can they help their horse truly develop heart.
-Only then will you find yourself on top of a partner with the willingness to try anything for you.
-Only then will you find your horse soaring over a virgin 3'6" triple oxer from a nearly impossible distance without so much as batting an eye.
+Only then will they find themselves on top of a partner with the willingness to try anything for them.
+Only then will they find their horse soaring over a virgin 3'6" triple oxer from a nearly impossible distance without so much as batting an eye.
 And that is truly what we mean when we say our program is about more than just riding lessons.